Getting Started with PIC-IoT WG

 - Connect the TEMT6000 element to the second Device Event element.
 This adds the

 Ambient Light Readtrigger, which sends the ambient light data to Atmosphere when the light level is read every half a second.

 - Click the Cloud tab to move to the cloud area of the project.
-Notice how the Element Toolbox has changed, and that the coupled cloud event elements are displayed on the canvas.
+Notice how the Element Toolbox has changed, and that the coupled Device Event elements are displayed on the canvas.

-- Add two cloud storage elements to the canvas, and connect one to each cloud event element.
-This allows Atmosphere to store data sent to it from the connected cloud event element.
+- Add two cloud storage elements to the canvas, and connect one to each Device Event element. to it.
+By default, this creates an event using the

 That’s all for creating the project!
-With the added cloud connectivity, the project will send the ambient temperature and ambient light data from the Embedded tab to the Cloud tab through two cloud event elements, where they’re connected to two cloud storage elements to store each dataset on Atmosphere.
+With the added cloud connectivity, the project will send the ambient temperature and ambient light data from the Embedded tab to the Cloud tab through two Device Event elements, where they’re connected to two cloud storage elements to store each dataset on Atmosphere.